azine/email-bundle/README.md

 For those three types you can define different "content-item-templates" and styles that should be available for these templates.

-An example for "Private-Messages" is included => 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'.
+An example for "Private-Messages" is included =&gt; 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'.

 For a type of content-item you must allways provide a html and a txt-version.
 They will be referenced by their full ID withour the format.twig-ending.

-=> AzineEmailBundle:contentItem:message for 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'
+=&gt; AzineEmailBundle:contentItem:message for 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'

 Inside those templates you have access to the styles and snippets defined in your TemplateProvider.